3.1 Main window

-You can also define a hotkey for this function.
+Stops playback.
+You can also define a special hotkey for this function.

 Play previous file

-Play previous file in the list.
-Starts to play previous file even if no file is
+Play previous sound file in the list.
+Starts to play the previous sound file even if no sound file is currently playing.

 The play mode of the last played file is maintained.
 It means, if your last file was played on speakers only, then the previous file will be played on speakers only as well.